 Linux Graphics Benchmarking

-sudo apt-get install glmark2
+sudo apt-get uninstall glmark2

 Once installed, run it from a terminal with: